pulibrary/ops-catchall/projects/ubuntu_vm_image.md

   * From your terminal log into your VM with `ssh pulsys@<the IP address you wrote down>`
     * if you forgot to record your IP address you can find it from the virt-manager application (it is a clunky UI).
-    * you can also use `ip a` to find the results from the virb0 device
   * Update your VM with `sudo apt -y update && sudo apt -y upgrade`
   * Install VMWare tools with `sudo apt -y install open-vm-tools`
   * Install fail2ban with `sudo apt -y install fail2ban`